TheAlgorithms/C-Plus-Plus/leetcode/README.md

 3. Do not provide a `main` function.
 Use the required standalone functions instead.
 4. Doxygen documentation isn't used in LeetCode solutions.
 Simple/small documentation or comments should be fine.
-5. Don't include libraries/headers such as `iostream`.
-Your file should be the solution to the problem only.
+5. Please include dependency libraries/headers such as `<iostream>`, `<vector>` along with the `Solution` class to the problem.
+This will help the CI to succeed without the dependency errors.

 > **Note**
 > There was a requirement to update the `leetcode/DIRECTORY.md` file with details of the solved problem.
 It's not required anymore.
 The information about the problem is fetched automatically throughout the LeetCode API.